7thLucas/full-app-6a434-4d25c-4837/_doc/product-overview.md

 ## Scope

-- **Geography:** Indonesia only — flights departing from and arriving to Indonesia.
+- **Geography:** all of Asia — Southeast, East, South, Central, and West Asia (Middle East) — plus nearby destinations just outside the region (Australia, New Zealand, and bridge gateways such as Istanbul and Cairo).
+Indonesia remains the home market and brand anchor.
 - **Function:** compare + recommend + redirect, across both direct and transit flights (user picks the type).
 The app does not sell or issue tickets itself; purchase happens on the partner booking site.
-- Deliberately narrow scope is a strength: focusing on Indonesian routes makes the comparison sharper and the recommendation more trustworthy.
+- The real strength is the **decision engine**, not a narrow map: broad pan-Asian coverage makes Terbangin useful for far more trips, while the single trusted recommendation keeps the answer sharp no matter how wide the route options get.

 ## Who it's for